Crafting Prehistoric Jewelry

 When and Where?

-On Saturday August 7th starting at 10:00am We will craft our pottery under the cool ramadas at the Willow Lake pithouse sites at Willow Lake.
-We will first meet in the Parking lot at the Heritage Park Zoo.
-This zoo will come up on GPS when using Google or Apple Maps to navigate.
+On Saturday May 6th starting at 11:00am We will craft necklace pendants, bracelets, and rings at Sunset Park in Sedona, Arizona.
+We will first meet in the main parking lot at the park (look for the Primitive Lifeways truck).
+This park will come up on GPS when using Google or Apple Maps to navigate.
 This workshop is come and go as you please--most students will have jewelry made by 1:00.

 What to Expect